netdata/learn/docs/cloud/organize.md

 for your user-facing SaaS application and a second team for infrastructure tooling.
 If they don't need to monitor the same nodes, you can create separate Spaces for each team.

+### War Rooms

-**War Rooms** are where users can view key metrics in real-time and monitor the health of many nodes with their alarm status.
-You can create as many War Rooms as you need, and add claimed nodes to any number of War Rooms.
+War Rooms are where users can view key metrics in real-time and monitor the health of many nodes with their alarm status.
+We can recommend a few strategies for organizing your War Rooms.

-We recommend that you establish some convention for how many War Rooms you create and which nodes they monitor, such as by service (`nginx`), purpose (`webservers`), or physical location (`IAD`).
-Your strategy for this depends on how many Spaces you created, the size of your team, and the number and types of nodes you need to monitor.
+**Service, purpose, location, etc.**: You can group War Rooms by a service (think Nginx, MySQL, Pulsar, and so on), their purpose (webserver, database, application), their physical location, whether they're baremetal or a Docker container, the PaaS/cloud provider it runs on, and much more.
+This allows you to see entire slices of your infrastructure by moving from one War Room to another.

+**End-to-end apps/services**: If you have a user-facing SaaS product, or an internal service that said product relies on, you may want to monitor that entire stack in a single War Room.
+This might include Kubernetes clusters, Docker containers, proxies, databases, web servers, brokers, and more.
+End-to-end War Rooms are valuable tools for ensuring the health and performance of your organization's essential services.

-You can also create new War Rooms as one of the first steps in your incident response process.
-For example, if you notice an anomaly that affects only systems running on a single cloud provider, you could create a new War Room called `2020-04-27-cloud-outage` and
+**Incident response**: You can also create new War Rooms as one of the first steps in your incident response process.
+For example, you have a user-facing web app that relies on Apache Pulsar for a message queue, and one of your nodes using the [Pulsar collector](/docs/agent/collectors/go.d.plugin/modules/pulsar) begins reporting a suspiciously low messages rate.
+You can create a War Room called `$year-$month-$day-pulsar-rate`, add all your Pulsar nodes in addition to nodes they connect to, and begin diagnosing the root cause in a War Room optimized for getting to resolution as fast as possible.

-## Add Spaces
+## Add and manage Spaces and War Rooms

+We encourage you to experiment with different configurations of Spaces and War Rooms until you find the organizational structure that works best for your team and the infrastructure you need to monitor.
+You can create as many Spaces and War Rooms you need, delete them, and manage access.

+### Add Spaces

 You can add new Spaces by clicking on the green plus icon `+` in the Spaces menu, which appears on the far left of the Cloud interface.
 A panel slides in and prompts you for the name of this new Space.